Review

 Basie's ConversationAlmost bizarrely, after that first visit from Nipsy, Willie settles down & welcomes us to the show, as though it only just started, rather than this being forty minutes in.
 It's quite the reminder that this is a patchwork feature.

-Of what we've seen up to now (before the arrival of Nipsy & before the Sarah Vaughan telescription), much of it was also released as the half-hour Showtime at the Apollo: Harlem Variety Review (1955), including the newly filmed Studio telescription segments by Amos Milburn, Bill Bailey, Faye Adams, & The Larks, & the Snader shorts by Lionel Hampton & Herb Jeffries.
+Of what we've seen up to now (before the arrival of Nipsy & before the Sarah Vaughan telescription), much of it was also released as the half-hour Showtime at the Apollo: Harlem Variety Revue (1955), including the newly filmed Studio telescription segments by Amos Milburn, Bill Bailey, Faye Adams, & The Larks, & the Snader shorts by Lionel Hampton & Herb Jeffries.
 Plus the mediocre comedy of Freddie & Flo is in that shorter version.

 Basie mugs with a very pretty face for the camera, & several members of the orchestra get excellent close-up portraits during fine solos.

-The primary conversation is between Basie's piano & Jimmy Lewis on bass.
-But others get to "talk to him!" as one bandmate calls out: clarinetist Buddy DeFranco, who made Basie's one of the early integrated bands; saxophonist Wardell Gray, who'd met an untimey death under mysterious circumstances just before Rhythm & Blues Review was released; & trumpeter Terry Clark just before he moved over to Duke Ellington's band.
-Also seen in the telescription are Freddie Green on rhythm guitar, & Gus Johnson drumming.
+Clarinetist Buddy DeFranco, who made Basie's one of the early integrated bands; saxophonist Wardell Gray, who'd met an untimey death under mysterious circumstances just before Rhythm & Blues Revue was released; & trumpeter Terry Clark just before he moved over to Duke Ellington's band.

 Big Joe Turner Big Joe Turner follows the Basie telescription, in a freshly filmed performance backed by the Paul Williams band.